mrbusche/backseatfan.com/_posts/2010-03-25-tiger-woods-is-not-stupid.md

 <div class="entry">
   <p>
     Tiger Woods announced that he will have his Master's media day on Monday April 5, at 2 pm.
 Normally he would have this media day on Tuesday.
 Curious move by Tiger, right?
 I wonder what else is going on Monday April 5th?
-Two things come to mind&#8230;.
+Two things come to mind?.
   </p>

   <p>